deanesmith/loadable-webpack-example/README.md

 `yarn build --mode production`

+Notice in your ./public/build directory there are two bundles, one for main and one for the ExtensionPanel component.

 ##### Run

-Webpack dev server:

-`yarn start`
+`yarn prod`

-Notice in your ./public/build directory there are three bundles, one for main and one for each ExtensionPanel.

-Create, build and overwrite your own ExtensionPanels and
+Create and build your own ExtensionPanel and overwrite the ExtensionPanel.js file in the build directory.